JenniferLang1921/TriviaGame/README.md

 * Trivia questions about America's favorite foods

-* The timer will run for 30 seconds while you select your answers, then the correct answers will be shown to you.
+* The timer will run for 30 seconds while you select your answers, then the correct answers will be shown to you with a giphy.

 * Technologies used: javascript, jquery, css, bootstrap 4, html5